davetemplin/bigboy/README.md

 # Bigboy
-Extract data from SQL Server, PostgreSQL, or MySQL, transforming SQL-to-JSON or JSON-to-JSON.
+High data-rate SQL-to-JSON extraction from SQL Server, PostgreSQL, or MySQL.

 Written by Dave Templin

 # Overview
-Bigboy is a tool that extracts data from SQL Server, PostgreSQL, or MySQL databases and transforms SQL-to-JSON or JSON-to-JSON; basically performing the **E** and the **T** part of **ETL** *(Extract/Transform/Load)*.
-The tool provides a simple model for configuring SQL extraction queries and optionally Javascript functions for transformations.
-A simple but powerful command-line interface (CLI) makes it easy to perform both adhoc and batch processing scenarios (BASH, CRON, etc.).
-The tool is also designed to maximize available local compute resources to extract and transform massive data volumes in a time-efficient way.
+Bigboy is basically a **SQL-TO-JSON** tool that extracts data from SQL Server, PostgreSQL, or MySQL databases.
+It is designed to handle extremely high data extraction rates by running multiple concurrent queries.
+The tool provides a simple configuration model for managing any number of extractions.
+It also exposes a simple and minimal command-line interface (CLI) that works great for adhoc or batch/cron use-cases.

 ## Features
 * Extract data from SQL Server, PostgreSQL, or MySQL
-* Perform SQL-to-JSON or JSON-to-JSON transformations
+* Perform simple SQL-to-JSON transformations
 * Nest rows to form complex hierarchical (or document-oriented) data
-* Leverage Javascript functions to perform arbitrarily complex data transformations
-* Define command driven parameters to create dynamic queries and scripts
+* Define configuration parameters to manage dynamic queries
+* Run queries in parallel from a configurable thread pool for high data rates
 * Combine data from multiple different database sources
 * Apply timezone to dates stored without a timezone
-* Configure the tool to maximize local compute resources and minimize processing time

 ## Quickstart

 # Concepts